Document issued on: March 22, 2006

 The time required to complete this information collection is estimated to average 10 hours per response, including the time to review instructions, search existing data resources, gather the data needed, and complete and review the information collection.
 Send comments regarding this burden estimate or suggestions for reducing this burden to:

 This guidance also refers to previously approved collections of information found in FDA regulations.
-These collections of information are subject to review by the Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (44 U.S.C.
-3501-3520).
-The collections of information in 21 CFR § 809 have been approved under OMB Control No. 0910-0485; the collections of information in 21 CFR § 807 have been approved under OMB Control No. 0910-0120; the collections of information in 21 CFR § 820 have been approved under OMB Control No. 0910-0073.
+The collections of information in 21 CFR Part 809 have been approved under OMB Control No. 0910-0485; the collections of information in 21 CFR Part 807 have been approved under OMB Control No. 0910-0120; the collections of information in 21 CFR Part 820 have been approved under OMB Control No. 0910-0073.

 Guidance for Industry and FDA Staff: Format for Traditional and Abbreviated 510(k)s, issued August 12, 2005.
 Available at